AlfrescoLabs/chef-alfresco/README.md

 [artifact-deployer](https://github.com/maoo/artifact-deployer) is used to fetch artifacts from remote Apache Maven repositories and defines default values (i.e. Maven artifact coordinates) for all artifacts (WARs, ZIPs, JARs) involved in the Alfresco deployment process.

+Testing
+---
+You can use `kitchen converge` to test Alfresco locally (Kitchen is now shipped with the [ChefDK](https://downloads.chef.io/chef-dk/)); when the command completes, you can access Share UI on http://localhost:8800/share (mapped to guest VM port 80)

 Usage
 ---
 Just include `alfresco::default` recipe in your `run_list` and then specify (if needed) your custom configuration attributes.